FuelLabs/fuels-ts/apps/docs/src/guide/contracts/methods.md

 <<< @/../../docs-snippets/src/guide/contracts/is-function-readonly.test.ts#is-function-readonly-1{ts:line-numbers}

-Usually, if the function is read-only, you can use the `get` method to read the data from the blockchain without using resources.
+If the function is read-only, you can use the `get` method to read the data from the blockchain without using resources.

 If the function is not read-only, you can use the `call` method to submit a 'real' transaction to the blockchain which _will_ consume resources.